SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. mention that type methods can access type properties (and other type methods?) without needing to reference the type's name, as they also get an implicit ``self`` parameter.
+.. as it stands, this is the first time I'll mention .dynamicType (assuming I do) is this the right place to introduce it?
+.. mention that you can get at type properties a few different ways:
+   TypeName.propertyName; someInstance.dynamicType.propertyName;
+   just plain old propertyName if you're already at a type level in that type (likewise for methods in the methods chapter)